barotto/libRocketDoc/pages/rcss/fonts.md

 Inherited: | yes
 Percentages: | N/A

-The 'font-charset' allows elements to request a font that is capable of rendering characters within a range (or ranges).
+This property allows elements to request a font that is capable of rendering characters within a range (or ranges).
 Because fonts are rasterised and rendered to texture before they can be used, this can be quite useful in limiting the size of textures used by the font engine.
 For example, a large font used for titles could be restricted to only capital letters.

-The value of 'font-charset' is a comma-separated list of Unicode ranges, each of which is in one of the * s:
+The value of `font-charset`{:.prop}  is a comma-separated list of Unicode ranges, each of which is in one of the forms:

 * U+xxxx, to specify a single character (where x is any hexadecimal digit).
 * U+xxxx-yyyy, to specify the range of xxxx through yyyy.